 HO-5 Comprehensive Form Policy

 This policy provides the highest level of protection for homeowners.
-The policy pays homeowners for home and personal property damages at their replacement costs.
+Furthermore, the policy pays homeowners for home and personal property damages at their replacement costs.
 An HO-5 policy covers both home and personal belongings against all covered perils.
 It also offers a higher coverage limit for specific high-value properties like jewelry, art, and electronics.

 HO-6 Unit-owners Form Policy